Martial law in Poland: Economic impact

 Even after martial law was lifted, a number of restrictions remained in place for several years that drastically reduced the civil liberties of the citizenry.
 It also led to severe economic consequences.
 The ruling military dictatorship instituted major price rises (dubbed "economic reforms"), which resulted in a fall in real wages.
 The resulting economic crisis led to even more rationing of most basic products and materials.

-As a consequence of the economic hardships and political repressions, an exodus of Poles saw 700,000 migrate to the West between 1981 and 1989.

-A number of international flights were even hijacked in attempts to flee the country and its economic problems.
+As a consequence of the economic hardships and political repressions, Poles started leaving the country en masse, with 700,000 Polish citizens migrating to the West between 1981 and 1989.
+A number of international flights were hijacked in attempts to flee the economically troubled country.
 Between December 1980 and October 1983, 11 Polish flights were hijacked to Berlin Tempelhof Airport alone.

-Around the same time, a group calling themselves the "Polish Revolutionary Home Army" seized the Polish Embassy in Bern, Switzerland on 6 September 1982, taking several diplomats as hostages.
-However, this turned out to be an apparent provocation by the communist Polish secret services aiming to discredit the Solidarity movement.
+Around the same time, a group calling themselves the "Polish Revolutionary Home Army" seized the Polish Embassy in Bern, Switzerland on 6 September 1982, taking several diplomats hostage.